3fs/lambdaRepos/rpm/README.md

 .rpm and repodata/* in repository directory are and should be publicly accessible

+Don't forget to increase the timeout of lambda function

 If somebody tries to inject a malicious rpm file in your repo it will be automaticly added to repository.
 It is your job to make bucket secure enough for this not to happen.!!!